dijadoo/random/README.md

+# Random Name Generator
-# random name generator for mythical bow
+for a mythical bow